How to Become a Validator

 Not all the validators will actively participate in block processing.
 In testing phase, only the top 64 validators, sorted by their weight(voting power), will be in the active list.

-Please refer to stratos-chain-testnet to
+Please refer to to

 After the node has caught up to the latest block, your Stratos-chain Wallet has been created and fed with an amount of tokens, the $HOME